afreeorange/wiki.nikhil.io.articles/Food/Thai Curry Experiments/Basic Curry - 01.md

 ## Preparation

 Sauteed the paste on low for about 2-3 minutes.
 Added the milk, switched to high and brought things to a boil.
-Added veggies and pressure cooked on low for 5 mins.
+Added veggies and other ingredients, gave the mix a nice stir, and pressure cooked on low for 5 mins.

+**Note**: Keep the last can out and add it before you pressure cook so that you bring the temperature down.
+This avoids a `BURN` on the InstantPot...

 ## Results and Notes